 Yes as long as the detergent does not contain bleach.
 Bleach and vinegar together is a big no-no as it creates toxic chlorine gas.

-For a regular full load you can use ¼ cup of vinegar
+For a regular full load you should use ¼.

-For yellowing, soak the clothes overnight in a mixture of one part vinegar and 12 parts water.
-The following day, put it in the washing machine on the rinse cycle with half a cup of vinegar to really bring back the white.
-For a stain spot treatment, apply undiluted vinegar to stain and wash immediately.
+For yellowing, first soak the clothes overnight in a mixture of one part vinegar and 12 parts water.
+The following day, place the clothes in the washing machine on the rinse cycle with a half cup of vinegar to help bring back the white.
+For spot stain treatment apply undiluted vinegar to the stain and wash immediately.

 The white distilled vinegar should be placed in the fabric softener dispenser so it will be added during the rinse cycle.
 Fill the fabric softener cup to the top level with the white vinegar.